lordfolken/xcsoar-docker-build/README.md

 XCSoar Docker Image
 ===================

 This Docker Image when built, will compile XCSoar for several targets in a clean room environment.
-The Image is reuseable and therefore will always provide a clean build.

 Currently Supported Targets:
 ----------------------------